Installing

 Setup Java

 Code RealTime uses a Java language server and hence needs a Java Virtual Machine (JVM).
-It's required to use a Java 17 JVM.
+It's required to use a JVM for Java 17 or newer.
 If an appropriate JVM cannot be found when the Code RealTime extension is activated (which for example happens the first time you open an Art file), you will receive an error message.

 Code RealTime follows the steps below in priority order when it looks for an appropriate JVM to use: